2 Species in Genus Parrotia

 Parrotia, named after the German naturalist Friedrich Parrot, is a genus with a rich history and unique characteristics.
 Its claim to fame lies in its stunning autumn foliage, which transforms into a kaleidoscope of crimson, purple, and gold.
 This vibrant display, coupled with the tree’s distinctive exfoliating bark, makes it a favorite among horticulturists and nature lovers alike.

-Species of Parrotia
+Species in Parrotia

 The genus Parrotia comprises only two recognized species: